James Keys Wilson

-Background and training
+Early career

-Wilson began his studies with Charles A. Mountain in Philadelphia and continued them with Martin E. Thompson and James Renwick in New York.
+Wilson began his studies with Charles A. Mountain in Philadelphia and continued them with Martin E. Thompson and James Renwick Jr. in New York, interning at Renwick's firm.
 In 1847, he traveled in Europe, returning to set up his practice at the age of 20.

 Wilson partnered with William Walter from 1851 to 1863.
 He also partnered with William Stewart and with whom he designed many Cincinnati buildings including Mother of God in Covington, Kentucky (1871) and Covenant First Presbyterian Church (1875).
-James McLaughlin and Charles Crapsey studied with Wilson before starting their own practices.
+James W. McLaughlin and Charles Crapsey studied with Wilson before starting their own practices.